-This paper utilizes a combination of a building and an ESS to carry out the SFC task.
-The building naturally provides a substantial energy capacity to fulfill the aggregate energy demands of \ac{agc} signals over extended time scales.
-Simultaneously, the ESS can rapidly respond to high-frequency AGC fluctuations, which is critical for achieving high intraday tracking performance.
-It has been demonstrated that this integrated approach leads to higher returns at lower costs in the AS market, compared to the utilization of only ESS~\cite{fabietti2018multi}.
-In this study, the optimal solution of predicted input $\mathbf{u}_{pred}$ in the bi-level DeePC determined the electrical power setpoint of the HVAC system and $P^{H}$ denotes the actual power consumed by the HVAC system, because the HVAC’s actual power consumption may deviate a little from the power setpoint.
-In relation to the ESS, $SoC$ and $P^E$ denote the \ac{soc} and power, respectively.
-Hence, during the intraday tracking stage, the control task seeks to adhere to the required consumed power $P_t$ by the equation:
+This study employed a combination of the building and ESS to carry out the SFC task.
+The building naturally provides a substantial energy capacity to meet the aggregate energy demands of \ac{agc} signals over extended periods, while the ESS can rapidly respond to high-frequency AGC fluctuations.
+This is critical for achieving high intraday tracking performance.
+This integrated approach has been shown to yield higher returns at lower costs in the AS market, compared to using only ESS~\cite{fabietti2018multi}.
+In this study, the optimal solution of predicted input $\mathbf{u}_{pred}$ in the bi-level DeePC determined the electrical power setpoint of the HP, and $P^{H}$ denoted the actual power consumed by the HP, as there might be slight deviations from the setpoint.
+For the ESS, $SoC$ and $P^E$ denoted the \ac{soc} and power, respectively.
+Hence, during the intraday tracking stage, the control task aimed to adhere to the required consumed power $P_t$, defined by:

-When the AGC signal is not perfectly tracked, the ASP is required to pay a penalty with respect to its tracking error $e_{track}$.
+If the AGC signal is not perfectly tracked, the ASP must pay a penalty based on the tracking error $e_{track}$.
 In this study, $e_{track}$ was defined as: